Laua-an: Demographics

+Language

+Kinaray-a is the main dialect of Laua-an while Hiligaynon is also spoken and understood in the municipality.

 Economy

 Laua-an has an agricultural-based economy with rice, sugarcane and corn as primary crops.
 About 4,267,264 has. are devoted to agricultural crop production representing 22.83% of the total land area of the municipality.
 Laua-an produce Rice, Corn, Vegetables, Peanuts, Mango, Banana, Abaca and other crops.
 It has 42 Day Care Centers, 12 Complete Elementary Schools and 4 Secondary Schools.
 In Health services, it has 1 Rural Health Center, 8 Barangay Health Stations and 13 Health & Nutrition Posts.
 Laua-an has a total of 76.065 km. of Barangay roads; 2.160 km. of municipal roads; 2.450 km. of provincial roads and 11.125 km. of National Roads.
 A mini-hydro project is being constructed at Brguy.
 San Ramon by Sun West Water and Electric Company and at Sitio Sadsadan, Barangay Maybunga and Villa Siga Bugasong.
 Four cell sites (Globe, Sun and Smart) were installed at Barangay Poblacion, Bagongbayan and Liya-Liya rerspectively.
 It is observed that even upland barangays have signal which contributed to the improvement of information technology in the area.

 Farming is the major occupation of the people and fishing is the secondary source of income.
 The deep sea waters of Sulu Sea is abundant with fish and marine life like sardines, tuna, squids, mackerel, crabs and other seafoods which is a source of living for most residents.